Heterogeneous gradient flows in the topology of fibered optimal transport: Introduction

 \begin{rem} There could be a seemingly easy approach to this first goal.
 Namely, we may be tempted to reduce any problem on $(\mathcal{P}_{2,\nu}(\mathbb{R}^{2d}),W_{2,\nu})$ into a separate family of similar problems on the classical space $(\mathcal{P}_2(\mathbb{R}^d),W_2)$ for each $\omega$-fiber.
 Then, we may solve each of them separately via the classical theory and integrate with respect to $\omega$.
 This idea is further supported by the fact that any curve $t\mapsto \mu_t=\mu_t(x,\omega)$ solving \eqref{kurak} can be disintegrated with respect to the fixed marginal $\nu$, thus producing a $\omega$-indexed family of continuity equations

 for $\nu$-a.e. $\omega\in \mathbb{R}^d$, where $\mu_t(x,\omega)=\mu_t^\omega(x)\otimes \nu(\omega)$ (see Disintegration Theorem \ref{dis}).
 Whilst useful in many questions, this approach does not work in a few critical problems.
 One of the main factors contributing to the failure of such a strategy is that we cannot ensure that $\boldsymbol{u}_t(\cdot,\omega)$ depends only on $\mu^\omega$.
 This issue is by design, since otherwise all fibers amounting to $\mu$ in \eqref{kurak} would decouple.
 In all the examples presented in the forthcoming sections $\boldsymbol{u}$ actually depends on all fibers of the solution $\mu$.
-On the technical level, stability of optimal plans under narrow convergence does not reduce to classical stability.
-Instead, we do it by employing the random narrow topology ({\it cf.} \cite{C-02}) and a novel idea, which can be viewed as a random variant of $c$-monotonicity (see the proof of Proposition \ref{P-stability-optimal-plans}).
+On the technical level, another crucial factor is that narrow convergence is not stable under disintegration.
+Specifically, if $\mu_n$ have fixed marginal $\nu$ and converge narrowly to $\mu$, then we cannot ensure that $\mu_n^\omega$ also converge narrowly to $\mu^\omega$ (see Remark \ref{R-narrow-vs-fibers}).
 Similar problems appear throughout the paper and justify our efforts to carefully walk through most of the classical theory presented in \cite{AGS-08}. \end{rem}